EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 Specify `--hostnames-from <filename>` to select hostnames from a file with one name per line.
 The file must contain at least as many valid hostnames as there are instances in your cluster.
+Each line may contain an optional IP address after the name; if present, this address will be set as the `ip_address` for the corresponding instance in `config.yml`.

 Use `--hostnames-pattern '…pattern…'` to limit the selection to lines matching an egrep pattern.